jomare1188/glowing-palm-tree/README.md

 1. Preprocessing of gene expression data.
     - Download sequences using sra-toolkit (sra-tools 2.10.0)
     - bbduk: remove poor quality sequences short sequences and remove rRNA (bbmap 38.84)
-    - Read mapping salmon (v1.10.2) in Sorghum and Sugarcane pantranscriptomes references (transcript of longest cds per orthogroup) ( salmon 0.12.0)
+    - Read mapping salmon (v1.10.2) in Sorghum and Sugarcane pantranscriptomes references (transcript of longest cds per orthogroup)

-There is a snakefile for this steps in snakefile_preprocessing.py, download_sra.sh launches snakefile in SLURM type system. plot_quant.r is useful to take the results of get_results.sh and plot the quantfification data get_bbduk_results.sh is useful to join bbduk results plot_bbduk can plot the results from get_bbduk_results.sh
+There is a snakefile for this steps in snakefile_preprocessing.py, run_snakemake.sh launches snakefile in SLURM type system. plot_quant.r is useful to take the results of get_results.sh and plot the quantfification data get_bbduk_results.sh is useful to join bbduk results plot_bbduk can plot the results from get_bbduk_results.sh

-2. Data Quantification
+2. Quantification
-    - salmon (v1.10.2)ata and plot exploratory PCA of vst transformed data (pca_for_rnaseq.r)
+    - salmon (v1.10.2) and plot exploratory PCA of vst transformed data (pca_for_rnaseq.r)
     - get_results.sh collect salmon results
     - plot_quant.r plot salmon results